 Value impairment of groups of financial assets is measured by the trend in rating for such groups.
-This is done by measuring negative migration and change in expected loss.
+This is done by measuring negative migration and change in expected loss over the portfolio's lifetime.

 Determining customer migration involves continuous assessment of the creditworthiness of every single customer in the Bank's credit assessment systems.